Freedy-FR/CI-P1-Antiquity-Decor/README.md

 #### Returning Users

 7. As a returning user, i want to find the phone number to contact the store.
-8. As a returning user, i want to see a short video of the work done at the shop.
+8. As a returning user, i want to see a short video of the store.
 9. As a returning user, i want to see more items being sold.
 10. As a returning user, i want to know the opening and closing times.
 11. As a returning user, i want to be able to make a complaint.
 12. As a returning user, i want to be able to get directions to the store.
-13. As a returning user, i want to check the social media news and pictures.                      -done
+13. As a returning user, i want to check the social media news and pictures.

 #### Site Owner

 14. As the site owner, i want the users to be able to get in contact.
-15. As the site owner, i want the users to have a easy to use mobile menu.                 -done
+15. As the site owner, i want the users to have a easy to use mobile menu.
-16. As the site owner, i want the users to feel welcomed to the store.                     -done
+16. As the site owner, i want the users to feel welcomed to the store.

 ## Design